Definition of Defensive Interval Ratio?

 - It is fairly difficult to decide whether the number of days is good or bad if not compared with other companies in the same industry.

-- It does not take into account the fact that the current assets would not liquidate at their current value during times of distress.
+- It does not consider that the current assets would not liquidate at their current value during distress.

 Conclusion

-So, it can be seen that the defensive interval ratio is a very useful ratio that companies use to assess their liquidity position.
-However, it should be compared with companies in the same industry to derive any meaningful insight.
+Companies use a very useful ratio to assess their liquidity position.
+However, it should be compared with companies in the same industry to derive meaningful insight.

 Recommended Articles

 This has been a guide to the Defensive Interval Ratio.
-Here we discuss how the Defensive Interval Ratio can be calculated with its formula together with examples and a downloadable excel template.
+Here we discuss how the Ratio can be calculated with its formula, examples, and a downloadable Excel template.
 You can also go through our other suggested articles to learn more –